Upper Midwest companies now eligible for federal small business disaster loans | Wadena Pioneer Journal

 Minnesota health officials on Saturday morning confirmed the first death caused by COVID-19 in Minnesota.
 The global death toll stood at approximately 9,800 a day earlier, according to the World Health Organization, with the worldwide case total of approximately 234,000.

+"Small businesses across Minnesota are putting the health of their neighbors before their bottom line," Walz said in a statement.
+"This assistance will help our state’s businesses recover from the economic hardship caused by COVID-19."

 Scott, who oversees a region that encompasses Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin, said Saturday that the SBA is making similar efforts to quickly administer disaster loans.
-It takes between two to three weeks to be approved for one, he said, and another few days for funds to be issued.
+It takes 2-3 weeks to be approved for one, he said, and another few days for funds to be issued.

 "Our administration is well aware that the times need to be shorter," he said.